 Obrt is the sole proprietorship in Croatia that can be established under the rules of the Handicraft Act and the Companies Act.
 This is the simplest form of business a foreigner can set up in Croatia, respecting the conditions and the registration steps with the Croatian Trade Register.
 With an extensive experience in this field, our company formation specialists in Croatia can provide complete registration services for both domestic and foreign investors in this country, mentioning that they can guide them throughout the entire registration process.

 Steps for opening a sole proprietorship in Croatia

-- • The Crafts Act mentions the type of activities which can be established in Croatia.
+- The Crafts Act mentions the type of activities that can be established in Croatia.

 What are the necessary documents for opening a sole trader in Croatia?

 Once the business name is decided and verified, the following documents will have to be prepared:

 - The valid ID or the valid passport of the owner, in copies.

 - The vocational qualifications are required for associated crafts businesses.